achoruzy/achoruzy/README.md

 #### :arrow_right: next project?
 - probably something based on ML - have an idea about nordic rune reader (yes, I'm a fan of God of War francise!)

-#### :memo: learning:
+#### :memo::open_book: learning:
-- Machine Learning theory - Understand basic ML models, now it's time for neural networks
+- Machine Learning and AI
-- Rust language basics - I'd love to be able to code on low-level

-#### :open_book: reading about:
+- Linear algebra, vectors and matrixes, geometry and graphics generating
-- Algorithms and datatypes - I love math and all the problem solving, so what to do :man_shrugging:
+- Algorithms and datatypes
+- Rust language basics

+#### :building_construction: WIP:
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...